necavit/web/hades.davidmr.es/doc/index.md

 #### RAML to HTML ####

-In order to use the [raml2html](https://github.com/kevinrenskers/raml2html) tool, we must firs install it:
+In order to use the [raml2html](https://github.com/kevinrenskers/raml2html) tool, we must first install it:

 ```bash
 npm install -g raml2html